thisisevilevil/evilevil365/_posts/2025-09-03-SecureBoot-Cert-Expiration.md

 ### Option 1 - Automatic rollout via High-confidence buckets

 This is the most hands-off approach, but it also requires a bit of faith that your device has been placed into one of Microsoft’s “high-confidence buckets.”
 If it hasn’t, the device won’t automatically receive the updated Secure Boot certificates.
-But otherwise note that this option is turned on by default, and is one you have to opt-out of.
+But otherwise note that this option is turned on by default, and is one you have to opt-out of, if you don't want to be part of the automatic rollout.

 Microsoft describes this process as follows: